ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 * Bus/device tree
 * Single API to create, configure and plug devices
 * Property system, introspection
-* Reference counting

-Note:
+* Rebuilt on top of QOM (2011)

-qdev is the bus and device tree system hierarchy system.
-It allows QEMU to provide a unified interface to create, configure and plug devices.
-It means having generic internal and external APIs to handle devices.
-It provides a property system that allow introspection of all device configuration.
+Note: Next API I'll talk about is qdev. qdev is the bus and device hierarchy system in QEMU.
+It allows us to provide generic internal and external interfaces to create, configure, and plug devices, instead of different APIs and command-line options for each type of device.
+It provides a property system for configuration and introspection of devices.

-* TODO: Image: -device command-line
-* TODO: Image: info qtree
+When we introduced QOM, the QEMU Object Model in 2011, the qdev abstractions were kept but rebuilt on top of QOM.
+I will talk about QOM later.

+## qdev usage

+* Every device emulated by QEMU
+* External generic interfaces (e.g. `-device`, `device_add`)
+* Introspection of device tree (e.g. `info qtree`)

+Note: qdev is quite successful: it is used internally to create and configure virtually every device emulated by QEMU.
+In addition to internal usage, it provides generic command-line and monitor interfaces to handle.
+Its hierarchy and property system also allows users and management software to peek at what's inside a running virtual machine.

 ## qdev Example